 Q: Why is a hunt being considered so soon after wolves have been delisted?

 A: No species has been removed from the endangered list at such a low population level and then immediately hunted.
-The legislation to allow wolf hunting was rushed.
+The legislation to allow wolf hunting and trapping was rushed.
 Although it was in front of legislators for months, it was only brought up after the election with just a few weeks left in the year.
 The legislature decided to debate the issue during the holiday season and vote on it hoping the public was not paying attention.
 That is wrong.
 A wolf hunt is too important to leave to politicians trying to serve special interests.

 Q: Does sound science support the opening of a wolf hunting season?